Local Girl Scout earns 2019 Gold Award

-Girl Scouts of Western New York presented a 2019 Gold Award to Elizabeth Ruhland, of North Chili, in recognition of her project, “Classroom Clean Up.”
+Girl Scouts of Western New York presented a 2019 Gold Award to Megan Reilly, of Rochester, in recognition of her project, “Springdale Farm Scavenger Hunt.”

-“My project took place in the Chestnut Ridge Elementary School nature trails in North Chili,” Ruhland said.
-“The outdoor classroom was destroyed by wind storms and a huge pine tree fell down, breaking benches.
-I removed the stump of the tree, and repaired the benches and tabletop.
+“I installed a scavenger hunt at Springdale Farm in Spencerport,” Reilly said.
+“I incorporated sign language into each of my sustainable signs.
+This farm is run by Heritage Christian Services and is open to the public.
+I chose this project because my family used to visit the farm and picnic there when I was a little girl.

-“My project’s purpose was to make the outdoor classroom usable again for the school’s nature club and community.
-I worked with my Girl Scout troop, as well as others.”
+“I worked with many people from the farm, including the director, farm manager, camp coordinator and the IT director.
+I designed all of the signs and met with a printer.
+The signs were graciously donated by Phoenix Graphics.
+You can find my project listed on the Springdale Farm website under attractions.

 A Scout’s project should be something they can be passionate about in thought, deed and action, as well as encompass organizational, leadership and networking skills.
 It should fulfill a need within their community, and create change that has the potential to be ongoing or sustainable.